 The Court disagreed.
 The Guidelines specifically require that in determining support the paying parent must start with his or her “total income” as reflected on the T1 tax form; RRPSs are included in that amount.
 The RRSP is accordingly presumed to be part of income, unless a court finds reason (using well-established principles and legal rules) to depart from the usual inclusion, specifically in cases where it would not be fair.
 This was not one of those cases.

 Do you have a question about any support you might be asked to pay will be calculated?
-Contact us for a free consultation.
+Contact us for a consultation.